A Good Man - Cover

 “Riss, you shouldn’t let—”

-I nodded.
 “Okay.”
-She raised her eyebrows and I nodded again.
+She raised her eyebrows, and I nodded again.
 “Okay, I’ll come with you.
 But if I do, don’t get all defensive and accuse us of ganging up on you if I happen to agree with him.
 Which I do.”

-“You said you didn’t want to sell either.”
-Her eyes carried the accusation of betrayal even more than her words.
+“You said you didn’t want to sell.”
+Her eyes narrowed and carried the accusation of betrayal even more than her words.

 She huffed.
-Then her demeanour softened and she nodded.
+Then her demeanour softened, and she nodded.
 “Okay.
-Hurry up and finish then, I want to get this over with.”
+Hurry up and finish your breakfast.
+I want to get this over with.”

 “Riss?”
-I asked we walked through Blackthorpe to Pete Williams’ house on the other side of the village.
-“Can I ask, why did you decide about the company so quickly?”
+I asked as we walked through Blackthorpe to Pete Williams’ house on the other side of the village.
+“Can I ask, why did you decide about not selling the company so quickly?”

-She stared ahead of her for a moment, then looked at me and said, “Because.”
+She stared ahead of her for a moment, then looked at me, sighed, and said, “Because.”

 “Because of what?
 I mean, I’m not trying to pry or anything, it’s just that since we’ve got to know each other, I’ve never seen you rush into a decision that quickly.
 It was as if you’d made your mind up before Pete and Will had even finished explaining things.”